MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Return Value

-Returns `TRUE` if successful, or `FALSE` otherwise. `FALSE` is returned if the size in the `cbSize` member of the `LVINSERTMARK` structure does not equal the actual size of the structure, or when an insertion point does not apply in the current view.
+Returns `TRUE` if successful, or `FALSE` otherwise. `FALSE` is returned if the size in the `cbSize` member of the `LVINSERTMARK` structure doesn't equal the actual size of the structure, or when an insertion point doesn't apply in the current view.

 ### Remarks